l3shyyy/ProxyLogon-Useful-PowershellScripts/README.md

 **Usage:** <br />
 .\Get-AdGroup.ps1

+Results will be found on your desktop.

 # Get AD Users and when they were created (Get-AdUser.ps1)
 **Description:**A simple script to collect AD Users and when they were created.

 **Usage:** <br />
 .\Get-AdUser.ps1

+Results will be found on your desktop.

 ------------------------------------------------------------------------------------------------------------------------------------
 From Official MS GitHub found at https://github.com/microsoft/CSS-Exchange/tree/main/Security.
 Only including files for convenience.